 The search for a job that allows you to grow is not an easy one.
-Be prepared to reject opportunities and, in turn, be rejected by opportunities.
-If you constantly feel comfortable and at ease in a job search, you are not learning new skills and not growing into a better-prepared version of yourself.
+Be prepared to reject opportunities and, in turn, be rejected.
+If you constantly feel comfortable and at ease in a job search, perhaps you are not learning new skills and not growing into a better-prepared version of yourself.
 Stretching your comfort zone in every way during the job search only helps you become a stronger candidate.

 And once you find a job that’s a good fit, check out our tips for setting yourself up for success in the first month.